 It is important that you understand the side effects and drug interactions of all the medications you are prescribed.
 Most of the drugs we use have very scary package inserts and list every side effect ever reported to happen in people who were taking the drugs - whether the drug caused it or not.
 Our point is to be aware of the most common side effects and watch for them, not to be scared away from using the drugs.
-Additional information regarding your medications can be found in a book called the Physician's Desk Reference (the PDR), which can be found at your local library.
+Additional information regarding your medications and drug interactions can be found at websites like Drugs.com (www.drugs.com).